day0ops/lok8s/README.md

 lok8s kind-tunnel -p myproject --ports --format json
 ```

-**Note:** The `kind-tunnel` command starts cloud-provider-kind background processes that enable LoadBalancer services in Kind clusters.
-On macOS, sudo is required to access Docker privileged ports.
+**Note:** On macOS, sudo is required to access Docker privileged ports.
 On Linux, sudo is not required.

 ### Global Options